Translation in Malaysia

 Then, the era of Modern Malay started in the 19th century with the development of commerce and Malay international diplomacy.
 As Malacca emerged as a bustling international trading port, it became a Centre for Islamic learning and encouragement of the further development of the Malay language and through literature and arts formed the modern Malay language we are using.
 This religious expansion, colonization and international trade, has influenced the Malay language over the past millennia and continues to do so today.

-If you need advice on Malay translation our translation agency in Malaysia have certified translators available to help, so please don’t hesitate to contact us today.
+If you need advise on Malay translation our Malay translation Agency have certified translators available to translate English to Malay, so please don’t hesitate to contact us today.